Microsoft 'Link to Windows' actually works now

 Phone Link for Windows - Google Android - Pixel 8a connected - Call List

-Link your phone to Windows
+Link your phone to Windows — and it actually works

-Features of Link to Windows
+Features of Phone Link (all supported devices)

-• Make and receive calls from your Bluetooth capable PC
+• Make and receive calls from your Bluetooth-capable PC

 • Read and reply to text messages from your PC